 As doctors, we have a tendency to describe ourselves solely based on our profession.
-To that end, I'm a PGY5 aspiring urologist working in the field.
-My interests lie in uro-oncology, big data, merging technology and teaching, and science communication.
-I have a tendency to give my patients long-winded spiels about their condition, which I am forever hopeful will be educational and helpful in the long run.
+2020 has been a whirlwind - fires, floods, locusts, a global pandemic.
+This worldwide upheaval asks us to dig deeper for who we are and who we want to be.
+We cannot just be doctors, baristas, or farmers.
+I'm a PGY6 free-spirit with a love of patient-education and the frontiers of medicine.
+My interests lie in big data, quality improvement, the intersection between clinical practice and the evidence-base, and science communication.
+I find I have a tendency to give my patients long-winded spiels about their condition, which I am forever hopeful will be educational and helpful in the long run.

 This space is a place to share ideas, musings and resources I've found/put together.
+It's a space to share with you the ways in which we can all make an effort to improve the world around us.
+It's also a space to look back and assess how history has shaped the present.
+I'm full of big ideas and I need your help to make them a reality.
 I'm always happy to accept criticism/feedback/updates/interesting comments.
 And please let me know if there's anything you'd like to know more about.